alex-piccione/Python-Programming-Lessons/README.md

 # Python Programming Lessons
-Python programming lessons for beginners

- # Abstract

 This repository is intended to be used _by_ and _for_ beginner developers that participate to the lessons.
 It make possible to the teacher and to the students to have a common shared code and references.

-# Topics
+## Topics

+- Explain what is Python, how it works, basic concepts
-- Write and run your "Hello World" in Python
+- Write and run your first Python program: "Hello World"
 - Kata [Multiply](http://www.codewars.com/kata/multiply)
 - Kata ["Best travel"](https://www.codewars.com/kata/best-travel/python)
 - Kata ["Can you get the loop ?"](http://www.codewars.com/kata/can-you-get-the-loop)